Continued from Forbidden Mennonite

 I felt like I was drowning again and I didn’t know how to stop it.
 I thought, “Why do I feel like this when my biggest dream came true?
 For so long, all I wanted was for Hilary to call me, and he did.”
 I reminded myself, “Remember, Anna?
 Hilary finally called you, so be freaking happy.’”

 That didn’t work.
 I just went to bed and said my bedtime prayer five times to try and steer my thinking in a different direction.
-I closed my eyes and all I could think was the man nurse at the hospital, the Brauns, Bree, Hilary, and Mom, and realised that this had been a really long day.
+I closed my eyes and all I could think was the man nurse at the hospital, the Brauns, Bree, Hilary, and Mom, and realized that this had been a really long day.

 I imagined I lived in a world where my Dietscha (Low German) people released me from what they thought I should be.
 I imagined them smiling and saying hello to me instead of giving me the death stare.
 Or even better, that none of the Low German people knew me and I could just be Anna who was figuring out her life on her own terms.